 Verify MISE_MAC_END command success in Cmd_echo.log screen

-SCE Verify the telemetry listed below.
+SCE In the Health and Status tab, verify the telemetry listed below.

-Autonomy Bit 2: ____________ (expected 1)
+Autonomy Bit 2: ____________ (expected 1, shown as a green light under bit 2)

-Cryocooler Temp Setpoint (“Temp Goal” in the Cooler window of the Cooler tab): __________ (expected -188 degC in TVAC, 30 degC all other tests)
+Cryocooler Temp Setpoint (“Temp Goal” in the Cooler window of the Cooler tab): __________ (expected -188 degC / 929 DN in TVAC, 30 degC / 142 DN all other tests)

 Record Cryocooler Control Temp is decreasing (TVAC-only)

-SCE [This step is n/a for the TM Dry Run.]
+SCE [This step is n/a for the Ambient Functional.]
 Wait approximately 20 hours for the cryocooler to cool the detector and spectrometer to operating temperatures.
 Do not proceed to the next step until the Thermal engineer confirms cooldown is complete.
 If the Thermal engineer confirms cooldown is complete prior to 20 hours, the Test Conductor can move forward with the next steps.

 SCE Time jump to start of FPA power on for cooldown with the additional heat load (First Cube -8 hr, approximately CA-12hr).
 Under GSEOS menus, select SCE Cmds -> MET -> Set MET and enter a value of “1074853669.000” to update the mission elapsed time counter.
 Click OK.